Bulk WHOIS Lookup - Domain Registration & Expiry avatar

 RDAP coverage depends on the TLD.
 Some country-code TLDs don't run an RDAP server yet, so those domains come back with error: "no RDAP data".
 Separately, since GDPR most registries redact registrant personal data, so registrantOrg is often null even when everything else is present.

-How many domains can I check at once?
+How much data / how many domains can I check at once?

 Thousands per run.
 Throughput scales with maxConcurrency (default 10, up to 50), and Apify Proxy spreads requests across IPs to reduce throttling.